NoctuaAthenae/Smart-Home-using-Arduino-and-Raspberry-Pi/NetworkProtocol/messageStructure.md

 Collects all hops to the hub for the new endpoint and writes the new endpoint into the routing list of each hop.
 The 8 byte meta data limit the route length to 24 and so the tree height to 24+2=26 (hub and lowest endpoints do not need a spot in the route).\
 Additional fields:
 - 1 Byte: ID of the new endpoint
+- 4 Byte: Temporary ID (timestamp, used if ID is 0)
 - Variabel: Each Hop to the hub

 Only sent by the protocol.